skvadrik/aleph_null.gen/posts/re2c/2014-12-10-re2c_input_model.rst

 From C/C++ standpoint, these changes are not essential.
 But how do we know they won't affect LEXER performance?
-One thing comes to mind: let's go down to assembly and see.
+Let's go down to assembly and see.

 There're three things to keep in mind: compiler, optimization level and target architecture.
 Sure, one cannot just test all configurations on an infinite number of programs.